Authentic Spaghetti alla Puttanesca!

 - Freshly ground black pepper.

-- Meanwhile heat some olive oil in a frying pan large enough to hold the cooked pasta later.
+- Heat some olive oil in a frying pan large enough to hold the cooked pasta later.
 Add the garlic, anchovies, and red pepper flakes (peperoncino).

 - Add capers, a bit of parsley and olives and stir to combine.